-Mishima Yukari Shiso Furikake and its Uses by Japanese
+Mishima Yukari Shiso Furikake and its Usage by Japanese

-For the unfamiliar, Furikake is a traditional Japanese condiment for rice consisting of dry granules or tiny flakes processed from various food materials, and Yukari is a furikake product that was introduced by Mishima about 40 years ago.
+For the unfamiliar, Furikake is a traditional Japanese rice seasoning/condiment consisting of dry granules or tiny flakes processed from various ingredients.

 Mishima Yukari Shiso Furikake

-Thus, the shiso furikake, Yukari makes such a good pair with Umeboshi plums that in its series there is even a product of shiso furikake mixed with dried bits of Umeboshi.
+Thus, the Yukari shiso furikake makes such a good pair with the pickle that, in its series, there is even a product of shiso furikake mixed with dried bits of Umeboshi.

-Some Japanese like to use the Yukari furikake as a soup base for Ochazuke, and the basic way to make Ochazuke with the shiso furikake is as follows.
+Some Japanese like to use the Yukari furikake as a soup base for the dish, and they typically prepare it like this.

-- Sprinkle the Yukari powder over a bowl of plain white rice
+- Sprinkle the shiso powder on a bowl of white rice

-- Pour boiling water into the bowl until the rice is entirely soaked
+- Pour boiling water until it entirely covers the rice

-- Garnish the Ochazuke with your desired toppings like shredded nori seaweed
+- Garnish the Chazuke with your desired toppings like shredded nori seaweed

 With Ponzu Sauce

-Mishima Yukari goes well with ponzu sauce, so let’s sprinkle the shiso furikake over fresh vegetable salad or boiled noodles such as udon, soba, or pasta, and then dress the food with ponzu sauce.
-The shiso furikake will impart its nicely fragrant herby taste to them.
+The Yukari furikake pairs well with ponzu sauce, so first, let’s sprinkle it over a dish of fresh vegetable salad or boiled noodles such as udon, soba, or pasta.